-This was back in the early 60s when Elvis, already a major superstar, was fully focused on his film career.
+This was back in the early '60s when Elvis, already a major superstar and fully focused on his film career.
 Of course, as we know, Eastwood went on to have his own film career starring in The Dollars Trilogy, Dirty Harry films, and eventually making it to the Oscars with films like Unforgiven.
 Honestly, it's pretty cool that these two icons crossed paths back in the day, bonding over cowboy culture and fast draws.

 Enjoy all things country?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.